AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Multi-application service/Use the multi-application service.md

 ## Grant permissions to the identity entity

-You can call the [t1235660.md\#]() operation to grant permissions to an identity entity \(RAM user or role\) before the identity entity can manage resources in applications.
+You can call the [AttachAppPolicyToIdentity]() operation to grant permissions to an identity entity \(RAM user or role\) before the identity entity can manage resources in applications.
 For more information about policies, see the "Policies" section in [Overview](/intl.en-US/Developer Guide/Multi-application service/Overview.md).

 ## Use the multi-application service